 There are many who believe it is best not to disturb this complex network of underground magic, and The Great Morel agrees.
 A couple of posts on Reddit show just how opinions on this can vary…

-One of the reasons for the mesh bags, is that there are many who feel this helps the dispersing of the morel spores.
-While in fact, more than likely the microscopic spores from the fungus have released long before you pick them.
-Again, this is arguable and there may be some reading this ready to lay out your argument right now.
+One of the reasons for the mesh bags is that many feel this helps the dispersing of the morel spores.
+While in fact, more than likely the microscopic spores from the fungus have been released long before you pick them.
+Again, this is arguable, and there may be someone reading this now who is ready to lay out a counter argument.

 Research by mycologists suggest the morel will produce and release tens of thousands of these microscopic spores in its short life cycle.
 The image below is courtesy of Thomas J. Volk, Dept. of Biology, University of Wisconsin- La Crosse.

 The image shows the life cycle of the morel mushroom and understanding each of these critical stages is important.
 Starting with the actual living organism – mycelium.
 Mycelium is what is going on underneath the morel and it is an intricate web of root-like filaments which make up the primary organism of the morel mushroom.
 For more please visit “Life Cycle of the Morel” written by Tom Volk who is a leader in mycology studies for many years.

 Understanding the spore release process can occur from rain, wind, or other means is important and brings us to why using a mesh bag may be important to the morel.
 If the spores have yet to be released when you pick or cut your morels, then the chances of you helping Mother Nature’s cycle of life have increased by using the mesh bag.

 But it must be said – if you stumble on a patch and are without any type of bag, it is totally acceptable to use the shirt off your back!